fourstepper/old-robinopletal.com/site/content/posts/password-managers.md

 - [Password Store](https://www.passwordstore.org/) (pass)
 - [KeepassXC](https://keepassxc.org/)

-The main reason for the selection of these particular password managers was that that all of them operate quite differently.
+The main reason for the selection of these particular password managers was that all of them operate quite differently.

 ## **Bitwarden**